Initiatives to Improve Access to Medicines

 Fight against Counterfeit Pharmaceuticals

-Illegally manufactured or distributed pharmaceuticals (counterfeit pharmaceuticals) not only provide no therapeutic effects but could pose fatal risks to the patient because of their unknown side effects.
+Illegally manufactured or distributed pharmaceuticals (counterfeit pharmaceuticals) not only provide no therapeutic effects but could pose fatal risks to the patient because of their unknown adverse drug reactions.
 The threat is expanding throughout the world in terms of both quantity and the targeted areas.
 The problem of counterfeit pharmaceuticals has another international dimension: their trading could be a lucrative business for organized crime and international terrorist organizations.

 To ensure safety of and trust in our products, we join together with peer pharmaceuticals companies in the initiatives of industrial associations and international organizations to collect and exchange up-to-date information in the fight against counterfeit pharmaceuticals.
 Specific actions are detailed below.